ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 bv throwing off the dirt always to be fouud
 in salt and sugar.
 If this recipe Is proper­
 ly tried, it will never be abandoned.
 There
 is none that surpasses it.
-If auy as good.
+If auy as good.—
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:me:batch_me_aroostook_ver01:data:sn84022374:00332895011:1870042801:0279/pct:16.841370,74.914931,11.146052,9.745474/!600,600/0/default.jpg"/>
 </td>